 These training sessions are delivered in 2- to 2.5-hour-long segments on different days, allowing participants the flexibility to fit them into their schedules.

 Derivatives are contracts that derive their value from some underlying asset such as a fixed income security, an equity security, or a commodity.
-Derivative contracts can also derive their value from an interest rate, an exchange rate, an index, or even an event such a credit default.
+Derivative contracts can also derive their value from an interest rate, an exchange rate, an index, or even an event such as a credit default.
 Derivatives may trade on an exchange or over-the counter (OTC).
 If trading on an exchange, derivative contracts are standardized versus OTC where the contracts are customized.
 There are a variety of derivative products including futures, forwards, interest rate and currency swaps, options, caps/floors, and credit default swaps.
 Derivatives are used for a variety of reasons including hedging, speculating, increasing yield, and replication.
 GFMI’s Derivatives Series addresses interest rate swaps, financial futures, options, lifecycle of a derivatives trade, and credit default swaps.
 The courses are stand-alone so you can choose all of the courses or just the ones that pique your learning interest.